may/calmwater1/README.md

 t work - list tasks in work action context t work call bob re: proposal - create task in work action context with the contents of 'call bob re: proposal'

-when creating tasks, can use abbrevations for action contexts such as 'c' for computer, 'w' for waiting, and 's' or 's/m' or 'm' etc. for someday/maybe
+when creating tasks, can use abbreviations for action contexts such as 'c' for computer, 'w' for waiting, and 's' or 's/m' or 'm' etc. for someday/maybe

 use 't action_context' to list tasks in a given action context, like 't computer' or 't job'